1999 FIFA Women's World Cup: Quarterfinals

-Semi-finals
+Semifinals

-The semi-finals fixtures on U.S. Independence Day were organized as doubleheaders with the host Major League Soccer teams, the New England Revolution and the San Jose Clash.
+The semifinals played on U.S. Independence Day were organized as doubleheaders with the host Major League Soccer teams, the New England Revolution and the San Jose Clash.
 Both teams played regular season matches afterwards against the MetroStars and D.C.
 United, respectively.
 The United States faced Brazil at Stanford Stadium in the San Francisco Bay Area in front of 73,123 spectators.
 The U.S. began the match with an early lead, following a mistimed catch from Brazilian goalkeeper Maravilha that allowed Cindy Parlow to score from a header in the fifth minute.
 Brazil responded with several shots in the second half that required goalkeeper Briana Scurry to make three major saves to preserve the lead.
 On a counterattack in the 80th minute, U.S. striker Mia Hamm drew a penalty kick on a foul from Brazilian captain Elane.
 Veteran midfielder Michelle Akers, who had stayed on despite two serious head collisions, converted the penalty kick to give the United States a 2–0 victory.

-In the second semi-final, played before 28,986 attendees at Foxboro Stadium in Massachusetts, China defeated reigning champions Norway in a 5–0 rout that matched the team's worst-ever margin of defeat.
+In the second semifinal, played before 28,986 attendees at Foxboro Stadium in Massachusetts, China defeated reigning champions Norway in a 5–0 rout that matched the team's worst-ever margin of defeat.
 Sun Wen opened the scoring in the third minute, with a rebounded shot off a save by goalkeeper Bente Nordby.
 This was followed by a right-footed volley by Liu Ailing eleven minutes later off a corner kick, increasing the team's lead to 2–0.
 Liu scored her second goal in the 51st minute, hitting a left-footed volley from 15 yd, and Fan Yunjie scored China's fourth goal in the 65th minute with another volley off a free kick taken by Sun.
 China was awarded a penalty kick in the 72nd minute for a handball in the Norwegian box.
 Sun converted it, scoring her seventh goal of the tournament to tie Sissi as the leading goalscorer.